0peratorXXX/congratsosint/README.md

 # congratsosint
-an osint for a friend to say congrats.
+an osint for a friend.

 # current status